 Since many patients ask for a lymphatic massage after having cosmetic surgery, they must be completely aware of its pros and cons.
 Before that, let’s first understand what exactly we mean by the lymphatic system.

 What Is The Lymphatic System?

 The lymphatic system is a part of the circulatory and immune systems.
-It consists of a network of vessels, tissues (lymphoid tissue), and organs (spleen, bone marrow, thymus, and tonsils, etc.).
+It consists of a network of vessels, tissues (lymphoid tissue), and organs (spleen, bone marrow, thymus, tonsils, etc.).
 They work together to move a clear, watery fluid lymph, back into the circulatory system.

 The lymphatic system plays an extremely important role in the human body.
 It helps maintain the balance of fluids.
 The fluids and other particles that leak out of the blood vessels are taken by the lymphatic system.
-If this doesn’t happen, it leads to the swelling of tissues, a condition known as edema.
+If this doesn’t happen, it leads to the swelling of tissues, a condition known as oedema.
 If the person has a swelling for more than three months, they may have lymphedema.

 There are around 500-600 lymph nodes in the body.
 These can be found in different areas of the body, such as the groin, armpits, abdomen, throat, and chest.
 It is these lymphatic nodes that play a role in the body’s immunity against foreign pathogens.

 The lymph is filtered through the lymph nodes, which contain lymphocytes (T cells and B cells).
 They help in destroying bacteria, viruses, and cancer cells.
 In case of an infection, the body produces more lymphocytes, which results in the swelling of lymph nodes.
 The lymphatic system also absorbs fat from the small intestine.